oprb/ycbvideo/README.md

 ```

 you can manually inspect and check the integrity of the portion of the dataset on your disk.
+It will show you which and how many frame sequences and frames are on your disk and which files
+might be missing.

 ## Roadmap